ray-project/ray/doc/source/data/performance-tips.rst

-From the perspective of keeping preprocessing time in check, as long as your data loading + shuffling throughput is higher than your training throughput, your GPU should be saturated, so we like to recommend users with shuffle-sensitive models to push their shuffle quality higher until this threshold is hit.
+From the perspective of keeping preprocessing time in check, as long as your data loading + shuffling throughput is higher than your training throughput, your GPU should be saturated.
+If you have shuffle-sensitive models, push the shuffle quality higher until this threshold is hit.

 .. _shuffle_performance_tips: